When you’re playing a Bard in D&D 5e, nothing is more important to playing your character than the Bardic Inspiration feature.

 College of Glamour

 Even better, allies who receive these temporary hit points can immediately use their reaction to move up to their speed without provoking attacks of opportunity.
-Great for when you need to reposition mid-fight!
+This is great for when you need to reposition your party mid-fight!

 Check out the College of Glamour Bard Guide for more!